nim-lang/nightlies/README.md

 # nightlies
 Separate repository to trigger installer builds.
-You can find pre-build releases in the [Tags](https://github.com/nim-lang/nightlies/tags).
+You can find pre-built releases in the [Tags](https://github.com/nim-lang/nightlies/tags).